Kentucky attorney general seeks to ban Breonna Taylor grand juror from discussing proceedings

 Kevin Glogower, an attorney for the juror, said in a statement Wednesday that the juror looks forward to knowing if they will be able to disclose how prosecutors handled the case “in an effort to promote public trust and transparency.”

-Judge Annie O’Connell is scheduled to hold a hearing on the matter on Thursday, court records show.
+Judge Annie O’Connell is scheduled to hold a hearing on the matter Thursday, court records show.

 Kentucky attorney general says he did not present homicide charges to grand jury in Breonna Taylor case

-The killing of Taylor, a 26-year-old emergency room technician, fueled protests across the country last summer amid a renewed national focus on racial justice and use of force by police.
+The killing of Taylor, a 26-year-old emergency room technician, fueled protests across the country over the summer amid a renewed national focus on racial justice and use of force by police.
 Questions in the case have continued to mount, and many remain after recordings of the grand jury proceedings became public last month.

 None of the three officers who fired their weapons at Taylor’s apartment were directly charged in her killing.
 Former officer Brett Hankison, who was fired in the summer, faces three charges of first-degree wanton endangerment for allegedly endangering three of Taylor’s neighbors when some of his bullets went into their apartment.
 Hankison has pleaded not guilty.

 Cameron told reporters that the other two officers, Sgt.
-Jonathan Mattingly and Det.
-Myles Cosgrove, were justified in returning fire after Taylor’s boyfriend, Kenneth Walker, fired one shot first with a gun he legally possessed.
+Jonathan Mattingly and Detective Myles Cosgrove, were justified in returning fire after Taylor’s boyfriend, Kenneth Walker, fired one shot first with a gun he legally possessed.
 Walker has said he believed the officers were intruders.

 The newly released records fill in details and confirm previous reporting by news organizations including the Louisville Courier-Journal and local television station WDRB.
 According to an investigative report, police were told multiple times that no packages, “suspicious or otherwise,” had been delivered to Taylor’s home, despite an officer’s claim that he determined otherwise.

-In an affidavit attached to the warrant, Det.
-Joshua Jaynes wrote that he saw Jamarcus Glover, Taylor’s ex-boyfriend and the subject of a drug investigation, leave Taylor’s apartment with a package in January.
+In an affidavit attached to the warrant, Detective Joshua Jaynes wrote that he saw Jamarcus Glover, Taylor’s ex-boyfriend and the subject of a drug investigation, leave Taylor’s apartment with a package in January.
 He also wrote that he “verified through a U.S. Postal Inspector” that Glover had been receiving packages there.
 Jaynes said this led him to believe that Glover was keeping drugs or proceeds from drug sales at Taylor’s home.

 But in an interview later, Jaynes said that he got postal inspector confirmation through Mattingly.
 It’s unclear if Mattingly has disputed that.